e271828e/Flight.jl/docs/notes/design/framework_spec.md

 vacant — nothing else wants them; and a component's class is implementation detail behind its contract ([§11.3][s11-3]), while a binding's **sidedness is its public contract** — the one thing every consumer of it must know.
-Rejected, correspondingly: an abstract binding-type *taxonomy* encoding the sides (`AbstractInputBinding` and friends — a bidirectional binding cannot subtype two of them, the original objection, unchanged by the roots); optional roots left unenforced (a signal half the ecosystem skips is worse than none — the dispatch gate is the whole value); and a declared `sides(b)` trait returning the side set, whose rejection stands on its merits (redundant with methods that must exist anyway, one more thing to drift) but is **answered rather than repeated** by the design above: redundancy *with a cross-check* is drift detection, which is what the bidirectional check turns the traits into — the same fact stated twice, in two registers, with the framework paid to compare them.
+Rejected, correspondingly (row 177): an abstract binding-type *taxonomy* encoding the sides, optional roots left unenforced, and a declared `sides(b)` trait returning the side set — the last **answered rather than repeated** by the design above, since redundancy *with a cross-check* is drift detection, which is what the bidirectional check turns the traits into: the same fact stated twice, in two registers, with the framework paid to compare them.

 **`is_greedy` is a claim source, not a device class.** The class it used to justify — a *derived* surface elected by a marker, shared among the